GLVis/glvis/tests/README.md

 manager.

 CMake is required to run the automated tests as they are used in Github Actions.
-The tests also expect `.png` images, so GLVis should be build with PNG support.
+The tests also expect `.png` images, so GLVis should be built with PNG support.

 CMake-based testing
 -------------------